rajneeshprakashhajela/AzureServiceTop10/README.md

 ![image](https://user-images.githubusercontent.com/43515480/233822724-d386ca5c-9415-4f97-8f62-fb6020718208.png)

 <br/>
-Azure Function<br/>
+<h3>Azure Function</h3><br/>
 Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
-Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date resources needed to keep your applications running
+Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date resources needed to keep your applications running <br/>

-Azure Durable Functions is an extension of Azure Functions that lets you write stateful functions in a serverless compute environment.
+Azure Durable Functions is an extension of Azure Functions that lets you write stateful functions in a serverless compute environment. <br/>

-Azure AD <br/>
+<h3>Azure AD</h3> <br/>
 <img width="567" alt="image" src="https://user-images.githubusercontent.com/43515480/233843219-f43cef11-0a50-4af5-9fb4-0cdce985d437.png">

-Azure service Bus <br/>
+<h3>Azure service Bus</h3> <br/>
+Topic - Multiple subscriber <br/>
+Queue - Queue only one consumer <br/>
 ![Uploading image.png…]()